LambdaHack/LambdaHack/README.md

 If running with the Shift key and keypad keys doesn't work, try the Control key instead.
-The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination may be mouse for menus, go-to, inspecting the map, and aiming at distant positions and keyboard for everything else.
+The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination may be mouse for menus, go-to, inspecting the map, aiming at distant positions and keyboard for everything else.

 If you are using a terminal frontend, e.g. the best supported vty frontend,